ibm-cloud-docs/vpc/vpn-onprem-vyatta.md

     ```
     {: codeblock}

-* If you are applying the firewall to the interface, you have to permit the traffic from IBM VPC.
+* If you are applying the firewall to the interface, you must permit the traffic from IBM VPC.
 For example:

     ```
     # set security firewall name to-vpc rule 20 destination address 10.240.0.0/24